Empty Nest When Your Kids Leave Home

 Different parents cope differently with their kids leaving home.
-Some baby boomer women may feel as though they have no purpose, as though it’s a sign of a sudden onset of aging…life is over!
+Some parents may feel as though they have no purpose, as though it’s a sign of a sudden onset of aging…life is over!
 For some women, turning fifty and the spectre of empty nest causes them to embrace the recognition of a new time in life, and off they go!
 Sell the house and buy a one-bedroom condo before they come back!
 Sound like extremes?
 Well, they are, but maybe not as unusual as you might think…aging gracefully is a state of mind!

 For what it’s worth, empty nest is not in your head.
 The feelings are real -particularly when you hit that 50-year milestone birthday – so there’s no reason to think you’re unique or different or missing something.
 It’s easy to fall into a pit of despair (a bit dramatic perhaps, but you get the idea!) when your kids leave home.
 For those who are really struggling, the biggest danger is not recognizing the fear and succumbing to isolation.
 Identifying and addressing empty nest syndrome is the first step in dealing with it.